Table of Contents Show

 There are rental listings, and there are the rock star rental listings after working in the real estate industry for 20 years and even winning an award for “Top producer by deals” when I first started.
-As a manager, I have six agents, and, as a broker, thankfully, I have long routed relationships through-out the industry.
+As a manager, I have six agents, and, as a broker, I have long routed relationships throughout the industry.
 That said, I don’t know much about many things; I do know a successful real estate listing that blows through the roof off the charts.

 What makes for a Good Rental listing?What makes for a Good Rental listing?

 What makes for a Good Rental listing?
 Many variables divide the rockstars from the laggards.
 I believe it comes down to communications and packaging, coupled with a desirable property in a great location.
 Representing the owner in the purchase of the property, biased, but the facts are the facts.
-If you are a rental agent, would you like to receive 23 inquiries from Streeteasy and 6 Zillow leads within the first 24 hours? – without featuring your ad? – If YES!, then, here is an example to ponder.
+Would you like to receive 23 inquiries from Streeteasy and 6 Zillow leads within the first 24 hours if you are a rental agent? – without featuring your ad? – If YES!, then here is an example to ponder.

-When first starting in the world of rentals, we had the New York Times real estate section and Craiglist, not much more, if considering a relevant, robust online audience.
+When first starting in rentals, we had the New York Times real estate section and Craiglist, not much more if considering a relevant, robust online audience.
 Noticing a gap in the market, I launched a real estate marketplace called CityCribs.com.
-Although, profitable and successful in finding market share and serving thousands of brokers citywide, ultimately, falling victim to competition due to several variables.
+Although profitable and successful in finding market share and serving thousands of brokers citywide, ultimately falling victim to competition due to several variables.
 I decided to focus on representing homebuyers exclusively by launching Elika Real Estate.
 Perhaps, I could share that story another time, but this is relevant only due to time spent looking at data.

-To not veer off-topic, marketing know-how is a vital talent for a real estate agent to develop and refine to not veer off-topic.
+To not veer off-topic, marketing know-how is vital for a real estate agent to develop and refine to not veer off-topic.
 Either you are part of the conversation in the digital world, or someone else is discussing the subject.
 Building a voice and being part of the conversation is the difference between the successful and not.